microsoft/playwright/docs/src/api/params.md

 Path on the filesystem to write the HAR file to.

 ## context-option-recordvideo
-* langs: java, js
+* langs: js
 - `recordVideo` <[Object]>
   - `dir` <[path]> Path to the directory to put videos into.
   - `size` <[Object]> Optional dimensions of the recorded videos.
-If not specified the size will be equal to `viewport`.
+If not specified the size will be equal to `viewport` scaled down to fit into 800x800.
+If `viewport` is not configured explicitly the video size defaults to 800x450.
-    If `viewport` is not configured explicitly the video size defaults to 1280x720.
     Actual picture of each page will be scaled down if necessary to fit the specified size.
     - `width` <[int]> Video frame width.
     - `height` <[int]> Video frame height.